Don’t panic! It’s all good! I know a quote can be daunting but lets break it down. Lets eliminate the Fear, Uncertainty and Doubt that comes with it.

 Wireframes are the simplest way to convey a site or app without getting caught up in beauty of visual design.
 They are super simple cheap sketches of how your site should look like and they are the skeleton and input for the visual design.
 We make sure that the most important busines value is on the first screens and we make sure that all important features are above the fold.
 In order to make the most important screens, we need the prioritized userstories so we only spend time on the most important features that bring business value.

 Making wireframes is cheap compared to actual pixel perfect design.
 So thats why we make them.
 Its much cheaper and easier to change the text of a sketch, then of a fully prepped pixel perfect visual design.
 It also helps designer to focus on content an not on visual design pixel alignment.
 And content is what brings people on board.
 Not designs.

-We also test our wireframes with actual stakeholders to see if they understand what we’re trying to build and ask for input.
+We also test our wireframes with actual stakeholders to see if they understand what we’re trying to build and convey and ask for their comments and input.